apache/nuttx/configs/README.txt

   the NXP LPC4330FET100 MCU

 configs/lpc4357-evb
-  NuttX port to the LPC4357-EVB board from NGX Technologies featuring the NXP LPC4357FET256 MCU.
+  NuttX port to the LPC4357-EVB board from Embest featuring the NXP LPC4357FET256 MCU.
 Based on the LPC4300 Xplorer port and provided by Toby Duckworth.

 configs/maple
   NuttX support for the LeafLab's Maple and Maple Mini boards.
 These boards